 You have a right of access concerning your personal data processed by us.
 This includes the mandatory information set out in Art.
 15 GDPR.

 Right to rectification according to Art.
 16 GDPR

 You have the right to request the immediate correction of inaccurate personal data and the completion of incomplete personal data.

 Right to erasure according to Art.
 17 GDPR

 You have the right to request the erasure of your personal data if one of the grounds mentioned in Art.
 17 GDPR applies; in particular, if there is no longer a legal basis for the processing.

 Right to restriction of processing according to Art.
 18 GDPR

 You have the right to request the restriction of the processing of your personal data if one of the grounds mentioned in Art.
 18 GDPR applies; in particular, at your request instead of deleting the data.

 Right to data portability according to Art.
 20 GDPR

-You have the right to request all personal data stored by us about you in a structured, commonly used, and machine-readable format.
-You have the right to transmit this data to another controller without obstruction by the controller to whom the personal data was made available.
+In accordance with the provisions of Art.
+20 of the GDPR, you have the right to request the personal data concerning you that you have provided to us in a structured, common, and machine-readable format and to transfer this data to another controller without hindrance from the controller to whom the personal data was provided.